Home

 Q: Can Pipestems be used for parking in addition to a homeowner’s driveway?

-A: No. In Fairfax County, parking is actually prohibited on pipestems.
-All vehicles must be parked only in areas designated for parking (such as a driveway or parking lot).
+A: All vehicles should be parked only in areas designated for parking (such as a driveway or parking lot).
 Pipestems are jointly deeded and are for legal access to the properties located on the pipestem.
+Parking on a pipestem can block emergency and utility vehicles that may need to reach a home on the pipestem.

 Q: Are the pipestems Private Property?